-- (r) Motion for Use of Force for Writ of Execution - (s) Unopposed Motion for ORCP 71 Relief (including judgments of dismissal for want of prosecution pursuant to ORCP 54 B(3) and UTCR 7.020) - (2) For criminal matters presented at the Presiding Judge's daily 9:30 AM and 1:30 PM ex parte or at Criminal Procedure Court ex parte sessions: - (a) Transport of Party or Witness - (b) Motion for Protective Order - (c) Motion for Set Over - (d) Motion for Modification of Release - (e) Motion for Change of Judge and Affidavit - (3) For Domestic Relations matters presented at the Family Court Judges' daily 1:30 PM ex parte session if in-person appearance required, by mail if in-person appearance is not required, or, on retained cases, at times and methods as directed by the retained judge: - (a) Emergency Custody and Parenting Relief Based on Immediate Danger, including requests for hearings challenging Immediate Danger Orders - (b) Pre-Judgment Temporary Protective Orders of Restraint before the respondent has been served with the Petition - (c) Temporary Orders of Financial Restraint - (d) Guardian Ad Litem Appointment - (e) Family Abuse Prevention Act, Elderly Persons and Persons with Disabilities Abuse Prevention Act, Sexual Abuse Protection Act matters before the initial contested hearing has been held or the period for requesting the initial contested hearing has passed, whichever is later - (f) Orders of Assistance - (g) Orders to Show Cause re: Post Judgment Status Quo - (h) Warrants in Lieu of Writ of Habeas Corpus - (i) Orders to Show Cause re Modification
+- (q) Motion for release or disbursement of funds, proceeds, or money deposited with the court - (r) Motion for Use of Force for Writ of Execution - (s) Unopposed Motion for ORCP 71 Relief (including default judgments and judgments of dismissal for want of prosecution pursuant to ORCP 54 B(3) and UTCR 7.020) - (t) Motion to Set Aside a Default Order - (u) Presentation of the Original Note in a Default Judicial Foreclosure - (v) Uncontested Motion for In Camera Review in a Civil Case - (w) Motion for Relation Back Date beyond Three Days - (x) Unopposed Petition for Removal of Discriminatory Restrictions - (y) Contested Extension of Time to Respond to Summary Judgment for Cases Assigned to Judge Pro Tempore - (z) Order for Immediate Possession in Eminent Domain Proceeding - (2) For criminal matters presented at the Presiding Judge's daily 10:30 AM and 1:30 PM ex parte or at Criminal Procedure Court ex parte sessions: - (a) Transport of Party or Witness - (b) Motion for Protective Order - (c) Motion for Set Over - (d) Motion for Modification of Release - (e) Motion for Change of Judge and Affidavit - (3) For Domestic Relations matters presented at the Family Court Judges' daily 1:30 PM ex parte session if in-person appearance required, by mail if in-person appearance is not required, or, on retained cases, at times and methods as directed by the retained judge: - (a) Emergency Custody and Parenting Relief Based on Immediate Danger, including requests for hearings challenging Immediate Danger Orders - (b) Pre-Judgment Temporary Protective Orders of Restraint before the respondent has been served with the Petition

-- (j) Extension of dismissal date when the current dismissal date is 30 days or fewer from the date of the request for extension - (k) Postponements or when the matter already has a date set on a retained judge's docket and that date is 30 days or fewer from the date of the request - (l) Motions for Special Set/Complex Case Designation when the Trial Assignment date is 30 days or fewer from the date of the request. - (m) Order to Show Cause re: Telephone Testimony matters fewer than 30 Days before hearing - (n) Appointment of Temporary Guardians in adoption proceedings - (o) Motions for Change of Judge (submitted to the Chief Family Court Judge or delegate) - (4) For Probate matters: None.
-This includes all documents presented at the Chief Probate Judge's daily 8:45 AM short matters docket. - (5) For Juvenile matters presented to the Judge of the Case or at ex parte: - (a) Transport Orders - (b) Protective Orders - (c) Motions for change of Judge (submitted to the Chief Family Court Judge or delegate). - (6) For Small Claim and Forcible Entry and Detainer matters presented at the presiding judge's daily 9:30 AM and 1:30 PM ex parte sessions: - (a) Motion for Change of Judge - (b) Guardian Ad Litem Appointments - (c) Motion for Judgment Debtor Bench Warrant
+- (c) Temporary Orders of Financial Restraint - (d) Guardian Ad Litem Appointment - (e) Family Abuse Prevention Act, Elderly Persons and Persons with Disabilities Abuse Prevention Act, Sexual Abuse Protection Act matters before the initial contested hearing has been held or the period for requesting the initial contested hearing has passed, whichever is later - (f) Orders of Assistance - (g) Orders to Show Cause re: Post Judgment Status Quo - (h) Warrants in Lieu of Writ of Habeas Corpus - (i) Orders to Show Cause re Modification - (j) Extension of dismissal date when the current dismissal date is 30 days or fewer from the date of the request for extension - (k) Postponements or when the matter already has a date set on a retained judge's docket and that date is 30 days or fewer from the date of the request - (1) Motions for Special Set/Complex Case Designation when the Trial Assignment date is 30 days or fewer from the date of the request. - (m) Order to Show Cause re: Telephone Testimony matters fewer than 30 Days before hearing - (n) Appointment of Temporary Guardians in adoption proceedings - (o) Motions for Change of Judge (submitted to the Chief Family Court Judge or delegate) - (4) For Probate matters: None.
+This includes all documents presented at the Chief Probate Judge's daily 8:45 AM short matters docket. - (5) For Juvenile matters presented to the Judge of the Case or at ex parte: - (a) Transport Orders - (b) Protective Orders - (c) Motions for change of Judge (submitted to the Chief Family Court Judge or delegate). - (6) For Small Claim and Forcible Entry and Detainer matters presented at the Presiding Judge's daily 9:30 AM and 1:30 PM ex parte sessions:

+- (a) Motion for Change of Judge

+- (b) Guardian Ad Litem Appointments

+- (c) Motion for Judgment Debtor Bench Warrant